Building Transactions

 Available functions

-Here's a list of all the available PTB commands supported through the SDK.
+This is a list of all the available PTB commands supported through the SDK.

-Registering a name
+Register a name

 const register = async (name: string, years: number) => {